-Kathleen was born in Lennoxville, Qc. and spent the first 7 years of her life in Prince Albert, Sask.
-From the age of seven onwards she lived in Quebec city attending school in French.
-She feels very fortunate for the bilingual nature of her upbringing as it has blessed her with many opportunities – creative and otherwise.
-Kathleen spent 6 formative years in London, UK where she was encouraged to hone her skills namely with Elizabethan text, Chekhov, early Stanislavski and other dramatic practices.
-She was lucky to study with many top theatre makers in fields such as Meisner, Butoh, Laban, Feldenkreis, clowning, etc. Being immersed in and a witness of the theatre scene in London widened her horizons to what is possible, and that an artist’s potential is infinite.
+She feels very fortunate for the bilingual nature of her upbringing (having grown up in Quebec city) as it has blessed her with many opportunities – creative and otherwise.
+Kathleen spent 6 formative years in London, UK where she worked profusely with Elizabethan text, Chekhov, early Stanislavski and other dramatic practices.
+She was lucky to study with many top theatre makers in fields such as Meisner, Butoh, Laban, Feldenkreis, clowning, etc. Being immersed in and a witness of the international theatre practices has widened her horizons to what is possible, and that an artist’s potential is infinite.

-Kathleen is a certified yoga teacher (trained in UK and India) and teaches classes, workshops and retreats in Montreal and Europe.
+Kathleen is host of the HerStory podcast and is a certified yoga teacher (trained in the UK, India, and Canada) and has taught classes, workshops and retreats in Montreal and Europe and Africa.